 Pitzer College seeks energetic, dependable, well-organized, and self-motivated Pitzer graduates for Urban Fellowships with the Community Engagement Center (CEC).
 As graduates of Pitzer, these individuals will use their experience in community work to serve as a liaison between the College and community partner sites to guide the ethical practices of community-based education among students, faculty and staff.
 There are three community partner sites requiring Urban Fellows (one full-time Fellow that will be the liaison for two sites and a second Fellow that will be half-time for the third site).
 The community partner sites include: 1) Prototypes, a women’s social and health services recovery center, 2) Camp Afflerbaugh-Paige, a high school located in a local juvenile detention facility, and 3) the Pomona Economic Opportunity Center, a site providing employment and legal services to day laborers.

-Employment Term: July 1, 2013 to June 30, 2014 (possible one-year renewal)
+Employment Term: July 1, 2014 to June 30, 2015 (possible one-year renewal)